7 Ways to Reduce Recruitment Costs in 2026

 5. Maintain a Talent Pool

-One of the reasons the average company’s hiring cost is so high is that many companies wait until there’s a gap in their team before they start sourcing qualified candidates.
-Unfortunately, since the average time to hire is around 43 days, if you don’t already have a talent pool to tap into, this means your business could face more than a month of significant disruption.
+Since the average time to hire is around 41 days, not having a talent pool to tap into means your business could face more than a month of significant disruption.

 While you’re searching for talent, the productivity and morale of your other team members can begin to diminish, alongside your profit margin.
 That’s why it makes sense to actively invest in building a talent pool, or talent pipeline.